CNajm/Digital_Museum/README.md

 ## Group Project (done solo)
 -  **[Codebase Permalink](https://gitlab.com/cnajm/2210_digital_museum)**
-- SQL DB file included
+- SQL DB setup file included.
+The backend looks for the DB in the root directory.

 This project aims to create a digital museum where online visitors will be able to find info on select works of art with prominent thematic elements or interesting stories.